redmix-run/redmix/docs/docs/graphql.md

                                         +--------------------+
 ```

-In contrast to most GraphQL implementations, Redmix provides a "deconstructed" way of creating a GraphQL API:
+In contrast to most GraphQL implementations, Cedar provides a "deconstructed" way of creating a GraphQL API:

 - You define your SDLs (schema) in `*.sdl.js` files, which define what queries and mutations are available, and what fields can be returned
 - For each query or mutation, you write a service function with the same name.
 This is the resolver
-- Redmix then takes all your SDLs and Services (resolvers), combines them into a GraphQL server, and expose it as an endpoint
+- Cedar then takes all your SDLs and Services (resolvers), combines them into a GraphQL server, and expose it as an endpoint

-## Redmix and GraphQL
+## Cedar and GraphQL

-Besides taking care of the annoying stuff for you (namely, mapping your resolvers, which gets annoying fast if you do it yourself!), there's not many gotchas with GraphQL in Redmix.
+Besides taking care of the annoying stuff for you (namely, mapping your resolvers, which gets annoying fast if you do it yourself!), there's not many gotchas with GraphQL in Cedar.
-The only Redmix-specific thing you should really be aware of is [resolver args](#redwoods-resolver-args).
+The only Cedar-specific thing you should really be aware of is [resolver args](#redwoods-resolver-args).

-Since there's two parts to GraphQL in Redmix, the client and the server, we've divided this doc up that way.
+Since there's two parts to GraphQL in Cedar, the client and the server, we've divided this doc up that way.

-On the `web` side, Redmix uses [Apollo Client](https://www.apollographql.com/docs/react/) by default though you can swap it out for something else if you want.
+On the `web` side, Cedar uses [Apollo Client](https://www.apollographql.com/docs/react/) by default though you can swap it out for something else if you want.

 The `api` side offers a GraphQL server built on [GraphQL Yoga](https://www.graphql-yoga.com) and the [Envelop plugin system](https://www.envelop.dev/docs) from [The Guild](https://the-guild.dev).

 ###

-Redmix's api side is "serverless first", meaning it's architected as functions which can be deployed on either serverless or traditional infrastructure, and Redmix's GraphQL endpoint is effectively "just another function" (with a whole lot more going on under the hood, but that part is handled for you, out of the box).
+Cedar's api side is "serverless first", meaning it's architected as functions which can be deployed on either serverless or traditional infrastructure, and Cedar's GraphQL endpoint is effectively "just another function" (with a whole lot more going on under the hood, but that part is handled for you, out of the box).
-One of the tenets of the Redmix philosophy is "Redmix believes that, as much as possible, you should be able to operate in a serverless mindset and deploy to a generic computational grid.”
+One of the tenets of the Cedar philosophy is "Cedar believes that, as much as possible, you should be able to operate in a serverless mindset and deploy to a generic computational grid.”

 ### GraphQL Yoga and the Generic Computation Grid